shivammathur/setup-php/README.md

 > Setup `TS` or `NTS` PHP on `Windows`.

-- `NTS` versions are setup by default.
+- `NTS` versions are set up by default.
 - On `Ubuntu` and `macOS` only `NTS` versions are supported.
 - On `Windows` both `TS` and `NTS` versions are supported.